-- Residential intensification means intensification of a property, site or area that results in a net increase in residential units or accommodation and includes: - a.
+- 1. Residential intensification means intensification of a property, building or area that results in a net increase in residential units or accommodation and includes: - a.
 Redevelopment (the creation of new units, uses or lots on previously developed land in existing communities), including the redevelopment of Brownfield sites;

 - b.
 The development of vacant or underutilized lots within previously developed areas; - c.
-Infill development; - The conversion or expansion of existing industrial, commercial and institutional buildings for residential use; and - e.
-The conversion or expansion of existing residential buildings to create new residential units or accommodation, including accessory apartments, secondary suites and rooming houses. - Employment intensification means intensification of a property, site or area that results in a net increase in jobs and/or gross floor area and may occur by: - Redevelopment of existing employment uses at a higher density (e.g. the creation of an office building that replaces a lower-density use on previously developed land), including the redevelopment of Brownfield sites; - Expansion of existing employment uses (e.g. a manufacturing plant expanding its operations on site); - c.
-Infilling of vacant or underutilized land within employment areas; - d.
-Replacing uses with a low number of employees with uses having a higher number of employees. - 3. [former policy 1,modified] All intensification of land uses will occur in accordance with the criteria set out in provisions of Section 2.5.1, Urban Design and Compatibility, and 4.11, Urban Design and Compatibility, and with Section 4.6.1, Heritage Buildings and Areas, when occurring in a Heritage Conservation District designated under the Heritage Act.
-Where the zoning by-law permits the intensity of use, the focus will be on the design and the extent to which the design can contribute to compatibility.
-Where a zoning by-law amendment is required, the appropriateness of the scale of development will be evaluated along with the design and its compatibility.
+Infill development; - The conversion or expansion of existing industrial, commercial and institutional buildings for residential use: and - e.
+The conversion or expansion of existing residential buildings to create new residential units or accommodation, including secondary dwelling units and rooming houses. - 2.
+Employment intensification means intensification of a property, building or area that results in a net increase in jobs and/or gross floor area and may occur by: - Redevelopment of existing employment uses at a higher density (e.g. the creation of an office building that replaces a lower-density use on previously developed land), including the redevelopment of Brownfield sites; - Expansion of existing employment uses (e.g. a manufacturing plant expanding its operations on site): - c.
+Infilling of vacant or underutilized land within employment areas: - d.
+Replacing uses with a low number of employees with uses having a higher number of employees. - 3. [former policy 1,modified) All intensification will occur in accordance with the provisions of Section 2.5.1, Urban Design and Compatibility, and 4.11, Urban Design and Compatibility, and with Section 4.6.1, Heritage Buildings and Areas.